Published in

 “Significant parts of the modeling of Saint Jerome were added twenty years after his first outlining of the figure, and that modeling incorporates the anatomical discoveries that Leonardo made during the dissections of the winter of 1510s.”

-Hence, one can deduce that this Leonardo da Vinci painting was corrected by him after the dissections of 1510, which further tells his conscious behavior towards the perfection of his artworks.
+Hence, one can deduce that this Leonardo da Vinci artwork was corrected by him after the dissections of 1510, which further tells his conscious behavior towards the perfection of his paintings.

 Saint Jerome in the Wilderness Leonardo da Vinci painting